Frequently Asked Questions

 - Who works for the ombudsman?

-About 30 people are employed in the ombudsman's office.
+About 36 people are employed in the ombudsman's office.
 There are two divisions in the office.
 The Access and Privacy Division deals with access to information and privacy matters, while the Ombudsman Division deals with administrative matters and disclosures of wrongdoing.
-Please see our current organizational chart for more information.
+Please see the organizational chart in our annual reports for more information.